Amateur Snow Sculpting Contest

 Each year during the festival, in addition to the International Snow Sculpting Symposium, there is an Amateur Snow Carving Contest.
 This year’s contest will be held from Jan 30th – Feb 4th, with judging at 2 pm on Feb 4th.

 Would you like to try your hand at snow carving?
-You can enter as an individual, family or group.
-Entry fee is $10 per block.
-Carving begins February 1 and must be completed by February 8 when judging will be held in the afternoon.
+You can enter as an individual, family, or group.
+The entry fee is $10 per block.

 Twenty (20) blocks are available, one block per group, on a “first come, first served” basis according to entry order.

 Contestants may carve Monday, Jan 30th through Sunday, February 4th, 2023.
 Judging will be held Saturday, February 4th.
 (Judge’s Tip: the judges find carvings that have a cleverness to them more attractive.
 They also look for ways the basic block shape is changed, carved away, etc.)